 Finding the Best Places to Retire Since 2006!

 Overview: Along the shores of the Alafia River on Florida's southwestern coast, pleasant Riverview is one of Tampa's unincorporated suburbs.
-It began as a simple settlement in 1885, but it has boomed in the last 20 years.
+It began as a simple settlement in 1885, but it grown by 35% in just the last decade.

 Since Riverview has grown 25% during the last decade, many of these areas are peppered with new Mediterranean-style homes.
 Riverview also has a lot of parks, and the Alafia Scrub Preserve and Bell Creek Preserve offer opportunities for hiking and nature study.
 Seven golf courses have a Riverview address, and doctors, dentists, grocery stores and big box stores are all close at hand.
 Two stunning state parks, Hillsborough River State Park and Alafia River State Park, are nearby and boast rafting rapids, off-road biking trails and scattered lakes for fishing and canoeing.
 World class Gulf Coast beaches, including Clearwater Beach, Indian Rocks Beach and St. Pete Beach, are about an hour to the west.